sglyon/til/content/posts/2025-06-12-apple-s-new-speechanalyzer-api.md

 [https://www.youtube.com/watch?v=0m6dimDDj8M](https://www.youtube.com/watch?v=0m6dimDDj8M)

 Need to add this to my list of things to experiment with.
 Could be a cool way to level up some of the puzzle mechanics in Dreamers Dash.

+The `SpeechTranscriber` seems particularly interesting.
+It currently supports Chinese, English, French, German, Italian, Japanese, Korean, Portuguese, and Spanish.
+That's most of the languages I will need for support in Epcot's world showcase.